BatteriesMaintenance tips

 • clean and dry your battery with a paper towel or cloth after you are done;

-• apply a thin layer of silicon dielectric grease afterwards.
+• apply a thin layer of silicon dielectric grease afterward.

 It's also a good idea to watch the connections: they should be fixed tightly at all times.

-Lithium-ion batteries have become popular over the last couple of years and slowly replace lead-acid batteries.
-You might consider investing in them, if you haven't already.
+Lead-acid batteries are almost obsolete: consider switching to lithium-ion ones.
 They can be counted as deep-cycle by default and therefore they're perfectly suited for solar panel systems.

 Find your best solar batteries